 The numberMatched property of the Collections response indicates the number of Collection items included in the Collections response.
 This may be a subset of the total set of collections hosted by the API.
-Selection of which collections to include in a subset is controled through the bbox, datetime and other selection parameters provided by the client.
+Selection of which collections to include in a subset is controlled through the bbox, datetime and other selection parameters provided by the client.